AFZL95/Grape_Graph/Readme.md

 When we model a graph for a real world relationship,

-we might visit every node of our graph and perform some kind of processing
+we might visit every node of our graph and perform some kind of processing,

 on each node.
 "Depth-First" and "Breadth-First" are two ways of traversing a graph.

 ![img_1](https://github.com/AFZL95/Grape_Graph/blob/master/img/img_1.png)

-so Travesing this tree with Breadth-First approach would be like:
+so travesing this tree with Breadth-First approach would be like:

 H -> B -> F -> A -> G -> E -> C -> D